annalisarose/annalisarose.github.io/_posts/2019-09-03-to-do_lister_my_sinatra_portfolio_project_blog.markdown

   end
 ```

-List tasks, represented by the model Checkitems, don't have views or a controller.
-I wanted each list item to have its own ID, and a belongs_to relationship with a list, but it seemed unnecessarily complicated to have to navigate to a list, and then to an edit page for a single item on that list, in order to update or delete the item.
+Lists' tasks are represented by the model Checkitems, which don't have views or a controller.
+I wanted each Checkitem to have its own ID, and a belongs_to relationship with a list, but it seemed unnecessarily complicated to have to navigate to a list, and then to an edit page for a single item on that list, in order to update or delete the item.
 I eventually figured out how to use each list task's unique id to remove checked items after clicking the update button, which you can see above.
-(I'm excited to learn how to do that live on the page with JavaScript in upcoming lessons!)
+(I'm excited to learn how to do that live on the page with JavaScript in the future!)

-I think the single list view is also why I initially ran into trouble with my flash hash clearing after a redirecting within an if statement (examples above).
-I had been using rack-flash, which a lot of Googling has led me to believe works better with Rails apps.
+I think the single list view is also why I initially ran into trouble with my flash hash.
+It would clear after a redirect within an if statement (examples above), an issue I hadn't encountered before.
+I had been using the rack-flash gem, which a lot of Googling has led me to believe works better with Rails apps.
 I switched to sinatra-flash, which has built-in methods like .keep, to persist the flash's contents for an extra redirect.
 Problem solved!

 I learned a lot doing this project.
 It was fun trying to approximate methods built into higher-level frameworks, and I'm excited to move on to the Rails and advanced JavaScript sections so I can learn to do them that way, too.